VERNAL EQUINOX 2023 -- SUNRISE & SUNSET GATHERINGS AT THE UMASS SUNWHEEL:

-Visitors to the Sunwheel should be prepared for wet footing.
+Visitors to the Sunwheel should be prepared for especially wet footing this year.
 Rain or blizzard conditions cancel the events.
-Check for cancellation announcements on the main Sunwheel web page.

 Location: The UMass Sunwheel is located south of McGuirk Alumni Stadium, just off Rocky Hill Road.
 The Sunwheel can easily be reached from the center of Amherst, following Amity St. to the west, on the right hand side of the road about 1/4 mile after crossing University Drive.